QuineDot/rust-learning/src/st-types.md

 Let's open with a question: is `&str` a type?

-When not being pendantic or formal, pretty much everyone will say yes, `&str` is a type.
+When not being pedantic or formal, pretty much everyone will say yes, `&str` is a type.
 However, it is technically a *type constructor* which is parameterized with a generic lifetime parameter.
 So `&str` isn't technically a type, `&'a str` for some concrete lifetime is a type.